Backroads Seasonal Trip Leaders: The Roles of a Trip Leader

 Hiring & Training Specialist and New Leader Mentor

-This work supplements Trip Leading and allows select leaders the opportunity to learn how to choose potential future Leaders from our candidate pool.
+This work supplements trip leading and allows select leaders the opportunity to learn how to choose potential future Field Staff from our candidate pool.
 It also creates opportunity to teach New Leaders how to proactively lead Backroads guests through exceptional trips.
-And, more than anything Hiring & Training Team members develop the lifelong skill of delivering kind, honest and actionable feedback as they mentor New Leaders through their first seasons on the job.
+And, more than anything Hiring & Training team members develop the lifelong skill of delivering kind, honest and actionable feedback as they mentor New Leaders, Camp Crew and Trip Prep Specialist through their first seasons on the job.

-Full-time or seasonal office positions provide opportunities for leaders to extend their employment in different ways at our Berkeley headquarters or our hubs in Salt Lake City, Canmore or Pernes-les-Fontaines.
-Leaders have contributed their valuable talents to our Leader Development department as Hiring & Training Coordinators, to our Sales department as Trip Consultants, and to our Trip Development department as Trip Development Coordinators.
+Full-time or seasonal office positions provide opportunities for Field Staff to extend their employment in different ways at our Berkeley headquarters or our hubs in Salt Lake City, Canmore or Pernes-les-Fontaines.
+Over the years, Field Staff have contributed their valuable talents to our Leader Development department as Hiring & Training Coordinators, to our Sales department as Trip Consultants, and to our Trip Development department as Trip Development Coordinators.

 Part Time Opportunities